flashlight/flashlight/docs/source/autograd.rst

   auto C =  fl::transpose(A); // Total Memory: 12 MB
   C = fl::matmul(C, fl::transpose(B)); // Total Memory: 12 MB.
 Previous 'C' goes out of scope

-We have carefully optimized memory needed during the forward and backward passes of the computation graph.
-Some functions in autograd do not need to keep their input data in order to compute their gradient.
-E.g. `sum (+)`, `transpose` etc.
-For these functions, the output Variable doesn't store the 'SharedData' member of the input Variables that are not needed so that the underlying array can be freed if it is not referenced in other places.
+We have carefully optimized memory usage for forward and backward passes over the computation graph.
+Some autograd functions do not need to keep their input data after the forwad pass in order to compute their gradient during the backward pass (e.g. ``sum (+)``, ``transpose``).
+For these operations, the resulting ``Variable`` need not store its input Variables' ``SharedData``; thus, the underlying array can be freed, as it is not referenced elsewhere.

 ::